Fed’s “second-in-command” eagle with doves hits a new low in more than 2 years | Anue Juheng- US Stocks

 Wall Street Analysis

-Mohamed El-Erian, chief economic adviser at Allianz Group, said: “The risk of the U.S. economy falling into a devastating recession is extremely high, and the Fed is to blame, not only to overcome inflation, but also to restore its credibility. , but I am concerned that the U.S. is at high risk of a destructive recession that could have been completely avoided.”
+Mohamed El-Erian, chief economic adviser at Allianz Group, said: “The risk of the U.S. economy falling into a devastating recession is extremely high, and the Fed is to blame, not only to overcome inflation, but also to restore its credibility. , but I am concerned that the U.S. is at high risk of a destructive recession that might have been completely avoided.”

 Independent Advisor Alliance analyst Chris Zaccarelli judged: “U.S. stocks may continue to fall, because both the economy and corporate earnings will decline significantly, and the Federal Reserve will raise interest rates, or even maintain high interest rates for longer.
 Given the current environment , I believe preparing for a recession is a prudent move.”